LeosonH/ERI/README.md

 - Images must be placed in the `/img/` directory
 - Name format: `{id}.png` (e.g., `0.png`, `1.png`, etc.)
 - If an image with the matching ID doesn't exist, no popup will be shown at that destination
-- Recommended image size: 150px width for optimal display
+- Recommended image size: 160px width for optimal display
+- The 'text' field will also display as a caption under the image.

 ## Features